TommyChester/seqCard/README.md

 5. Issue with the migration to heroku that was taken care of.
 6. Made the cards page the root.
 7. Just realized I should store the charges when I get to allowing charges, so I am thinking it should probably be a different table with shared id column.
-8. I have a crud
+8. I have a crud on charges without value but tied to cards.
+9. Made Card default balance zero, could have been null.